-> If the court determines that the custodial and noncustodial parent's health care coverage is similar, the court must believe that the least costly health care coverage is most appropriate and order that health care coverage for the children.
+If the court determines that the custodial and noncustodial parent's health care coverage is similar, the court must believe that the least costly health care coverage is most appropriate and order the least costly health care coverage for the children.

-> If the parents do not have health care coverage available and the children do not receive Medical Assistance or MinnesotaCare, then the court may order both parents to share the actual cost of medical expenses.
-The proportion each parent pays is based on the Parental Income for Determining Child Support (PICS).
+If the parents do not have health care coverage available and the children do not receive Medical Assistance or MinnesotaCare, the court may order both parents to share the actual cost of medical expenses.
+The portion of expenses each parent pays is based on the Parental Income for Determining Child Support (PICS).
 These costs can be collected as uninsured medical expenses.

-> The order may specify that the custodial parent apply for public coverage for the children.
+The order may specify that the custodial parent apply for public coverage for the children.

-> If the custodial parent is ordered to apply for public coverage, medical support should be ordered as follows:
+If the custodial parent is ordered to apply for public coverage, the court should order medical support as follows:

-> Report/Rate this page
+Report/Rate this page

 |© 2014 Minnesota Department of Human Services Online||Updated: 4/3/14 9:45 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||